 If you’re selling your house after a year or less and make money on the sale, you may have to pay capital gain taxes on that profit.
 How much those taxes will cost depends on how long you owned the home, your income, filing status, any exemptions, and other factors.

-Like other investments, your profits are taxed differently based on how long you owned your home before selling:
+Here’s how your profits are taxed differently based on how long you owned your home before selling:

 Can you avoid capital gains tax when selling a house you just bought?